Lower Merion Little League

 • No outs are recorded and no score is kept

-What do we need to bring?
 Players need: (1) a softball glove, (2) water bottle, (3) team uniform.
 The team uniform (jersey, pants, socks and visor) will be provided by LMLL and will be distributed to players prior to the first game of the season.
 Do not wear shorts -- players in this division are taught to slide into the base on close plays.
-We recommend players wear cleats, but sneakers are acceptable.
-Players are welcome to bring their own favorite bats, but the team will also provide bats.
+We recommend players wear either rubber cleats or athletic shoes with a good grip, sneakers are acceptable.
+Players are welcome to bring their own favorite bats, but the team will also provide bats

-When are games and practices?
 Game and practice schedules are loaded on LMLL.org.
 Teams will typically play 12 games per season, plus perhaps playoffs.
-There will be one to two games per week.
-Times vary from week to week.
+There will be one to two games/practices per week.
+Times vary from week to week but are typically scheduled in the evenings for weeknights and afternoons on weekends.
+There is typically one afternoon event per weekend during the season.

-Where are games and practices?
 Softball Minors division games and practices are held at different fields in Lower Merion Township.

-What do you do in practice?
 Coaches develop and reinforce the major softball fundamentals, and begin teaching team strategy.
 Fundamentals include: proper throwing mechanics, batting stance and hitting, fielding skills, catching, proper pitching and base running.
 We emphasize having fun together as a team, learning positive sportsmanship, and developing player's confidence in their athletic abilities.

 How do games work?